 If you are on a low income, check if you might be entitled to benefits or tax credits now you are a single person.
 There is a very helpful Benefits calculator on the Turn 2 Us website.

 If you are no longer a couple but still share a home, you can apply for benefits as a single person provided you are living as a single person.
-For example, you are not sleeping in the same bed, not cooking or shopping for each other, washing each other’s clothes, or paying for things as a couple.
+This means not sleeping in the same bed, not cooking or shopping for each other, washing each other’s clothes, or paying for things as a couple.
 See Benefits and Living Together for more details.

-If you get benefits or tax credits, make sure you inform the agency that deals with that benefit that you are no longer living as part of a couple.
-This may be a department of the Department for Work and Pensions, the HM Revenue and Customs, and your local authority (for housing and council tax benefit).
-If you have moved, you also need to ensure they all have your new contact details.
+If you get means tested benefits or tax credits, make sure you inform the agency that deals with them that you are no longer living as part of a couple.
+This may be the Department for Work and Pensions, HM Revenue and Customs, and your local authority (for housing and council tax benefit).
+You will have to make a new claim in just your name.
+Do not put it off as you will build up an overpayment that you will have to pay back - and you can't offset the amount you would have got if you had reclaimed against the amount you owe.
+If you have moved, you also need to make sure they all have your new contact details.

 Having said that, closing or removing a name from a joint account isn't always as easy as it should be.
-Some banks will only take the instruction from the 'main account holder', which is simply the person whose name was put first on the form when the account was opened.
-To save any hassle, write a quick note to the bank manager straight away explaining what you want them to do and then both sign it.
+Some banks will only take the instruction from the 'main account holder', which is simply the person whose name was put first on the application form when the account was opened.
+To save any hassle, write to the bank straight away explaining what you want them to do and then both sign it.
+Keep a copy.

 If you have problems closing the account you can ask the bank to freeze it – stopping any payments going out.
-This stops the other account holder running up a big debt on it but it also stops bills being paid direct from the account.
-So make sure you have made arrangements for regular direct debits and standing orders before freezing the account.
+This stops the other account holder running up a debt on it but it also stops bills being paid direct from the account.
+So make sure you have made arrangements to pay regular direct debits and standing orders before freezing the account.